anton-kravchenko/cypress-selectors/docs/docs/api-reference/selector-configuration.md

 ### `timeout`

 Selector timeout.
-By default, library inherits `timeout` configuration from Cypress.
+By default, the library inherits `timeout` configuration from Cypress.

 ### `parent`

-Allows to reference parent of a selector via reference to another selector.
+Allows referencing parent of a selector via reference to another selector.
 This kind of _child-parent_ relationship doesn't have 'one-class' limitation and works across all classes with selectors.